¿Qué culpa tiene el niño?: Plot

 Six months later they find out they are having a boy.
 Maru has opened up to Renato while still keeping emotional space between them deliberately.
 On the evening of her baby shower, Maru argues with her father because of the way he treats Renato.
 Unbeknownst to anyone, Renato has refused a job offer from her father in exchange for his silence, as Renato inadvertently found out he is cheating on his wife.
 Maru and Renato spend the night together at his home.
 The next morning Renato reveals his video to her, she realizes she's been unnecessarily holding back her feelings for him, apologies for treating him badly, and declares she too is in love with him.

 While at work, Renato receives a call from Maru informing him she is in labor.
 They rush to the hospital, where her parents and friends arrive in time to meet the baby.
 It is revealed that the baby is of oriental descent.
 Furthermore, Renato's initial surprise reaction to Maru's pregnancy was genuine.
+Maru's friends swipe through the wedding photos and find a Chinese man who they believe could be the true father.
 It is implied through flashbacks that Renato knew he was not the father but was in love with Maru all along.
 At her hospital bedside, Renato tells her he loves her and tells the baby he is his father.
 Her parents, realizing what he's done, embrace him with open arms.
 The film closes with Renato making a video for his son in anticipation of possible teasing/bullying him over the fact that he looks oriental but his parents do not.

 In a mid-credits scene, we see Renato, Maru, their family and friends at Renato Jr.’s first birthday.
 El Cadaver and Paulina are now a couple and are expecting their first child.
 Renato’s mother Rosie and Plutarco are together, and Daniela is dating Laura’s, presumed, ex-husband.